mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 17 August 2025

-- The average temperature today is 19.61˚C,
+- The average temperature today is 18.12˚C,
-- With highs of 19.99˚C and lows of 18.8˚C,
+- With highs of 18.32˚C and lows of 17.14˚C,
-- It may feel like 19.43˚C with scattered clouds
+- It may feel like 17.92˚C with broken clouds
-- The wind speed is 3.58m/s and visibility is 10000m
+- The wind speed is 3.13m/s and visibility is 10000m
-- The pressure is 1022hPa and humidity is 69%
+- The pressure is 1022hPa and humidity is 74%
 - The sun will rise at 04:56 and set at 19:28

 <!-- weather_marker ends -->